junxit/us-congress-bills-111/metadata.md

 - 2010-07-29 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2010-07-29 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2010-07-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 495.
+- 2010-08-03 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S6666-6667; text as passed Senate: CR S6666-6667)
+- 2010-08-03 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S6666-6667; text as passed Senate: CR S6666-6667)